joelkurien/chat-socket/README.md

 # chat-socket
-Create a client-to-client chat application,
+client-to-client chat application,
 - Where one client can chat with another client with the help of sockets

+#Development steps and PTP Goals
 Application Goals
 * Developed using sockets on TCP/IP transmission protocol
 * Help a server to connect to a client